 Concrete Brick Paver Advantages

 Concrete brick pavers are made from cement, which is poured into a mould, with added aggregate, to form a resilient brick type stone.
 This means that concrete bricks can be made in all shapes and sizes and colours.
 These types of bricks have some advantages.
 The first is that these bricks tend to be less expensive because concrete is relatively cheap.
 A second advantage is that newer and better concrete is being developed all the time, which means these types of bricks are more innovative.
 Lastly, concrete bricks are precisely made so they are much easier to install.

 Concrete Brick Paver Disadvantages

 Although concrete bricks are a great option for outdoor paving, there are a few disadvantages to using this type of brick.
 One of these is that concrete brick tends to fade because it is exposed to direct sunlight.
 And, because of the nature of concrete, these types of bricks should be sealed as this helps to keep the surface intact, not exposing the aggregate underneath.
 Another disadvantage is that concrete varies by the quality and, depending on who is producing these bricks, they can have shorter or long lifespans, though we try and used the absolute best bricks that we can.

 Clay Brick Paver Advantages

 Clay bricks are the traditional style bricks that most people think of when they think on brick paving systems.
 These types of brick offer some great advantaged over other types.
-The first, is that these bricks have better color retention.
-Because the color in these bricks is derived from clay, they hold up better under sunlight.
+The first is that these bricks have better colour retention.
+Because the colour in these bricks is derived from clay, they hold up better under sunlight.
 The second advantage is that these bricks require less maintenance, as they are not prone to staining or dirtying.
-Lastly, these bricks are eco-friendly as they are made from various types of clays, which are all natural material.
+Lastly, these bricks are eco-friendly as they are made from various types of clays, which are all-natural material.